Reducing Racial & Ethnic Disparities

 - Jasmine McGhee – Special Deputy Attorney General & Director, Public Protection Section

-- James Moore – Former Chief of Police, City of Rocky Mount
+- T. James Moore – Former Chief of Police, City of Rocky Mount

 - Melissa Neal Stein – Senior Research Associate, Policy Research Associates